CrowdWalrus/Docs/VerificationProcess.md

 ## More Details

-### Integration with Sui Blockchain
-CrowdWalrus leverages the **Sui blockchain** to execute all key operations, including the verification process.
-Sui’s resource-oriented design allows for a highly scalable, decentralized platform that can handle millions of projects and campaigns.

-- **Smart Contracts**: All logic for project creation, verification, and campaign management is handled by smart contracts written in **Move**, the smart contract language of Sui.

-- **Walrus Storage**: Off-chain data such as project descriptions, media files, and campaign updates are stored on **Walrus decentralized storage**, ensuring that content is highly available and not reliant on a centralized server.

-- **Blockchain-Level Transparency**: By using blockchain technology, all verification processes, project data, and user contributions are recorded on-chain, ensuring full transparency and security.

 ### Role of the Admin and Verifiers
 Initially, an **admin role** will oversee the verification of projects and campaigns.
 As the platform grows, multiple verifiers can be added to perform these tasks.
 The role of the admin and verifiers is crucial in maintaining the platform's integrity and ensuring that projects comply with CrowdWalrus’s standards.